 - Visitor to our office: we may collect and hold information including your name, contact telephone number, time and date of your visit, and the name of the person you are visiting.
 We may collect your personal information when we operate video and audio surveillance devices in our premises.
 In addition, we may also collect certain information in relation to your recent travel history, or information about your health (e.g. whether you are currently displaying symptoms of a particular disease, illness or virus).

-Also, if you send us an enquiry or provide us with feedback, we will collect your name, contact details and details of your enquiry or feedback.
+Also, if you send us an enquiry, submit your details on our website or provide us with feedback, we will collect your name, contact details and details of your enquiry or feedback.

 In addition to the above, we may also collect sensitive information where you consent to the collection of that information and the information is reasonably necessary to carry out a business function or activity.
 The most likely sensitive information we may collect includes criminal background checks and records.